Last Updated on: by

-- Some of the eukaryotic organisms have nucleus that contains up to four nucleoli.
+- Some of the eukaryotic organisms have a nucleus that contains up to four nucleoli.

 - The nucleolus contains nucleolar organizers, which are parts of chromosomes with the genes for ribosome synthesis on them.
 The nucleolus helps to synthesize ribosomes by transcribing and assembling ribosomal RNA subunits.
 These subunits join together to form a ribosome during protein synthesis.

-- Nucleolus disappears when a cell undergoes division and is reformed after the completion of cell division.
+- The nucleolus disappears when a cell undergoes division and is reformed after the completion of cell division.

-- The nucleus is the organelle which houses chromosomes.
+- The nucleus is the organelle that houses chromosomes.

 - Chromosomes consist of DNA, which contains heredity information and instructions for cell growth, development, and reproduction.

 - Chromosomes are present in the form of strings of DNA and histones (protein molecules) called chromatin.